tenebris-tech/log2sqs/README.md

 1) Clone the repo and compile using "go build"
 2) Copy the binary (log2sqs) and config file (log2sqs.conf) to /opt/log2sqs.
 If you put it elsewhere you will need to update the .service file.
+3) Ensure that log2sqs has the execution bit set (i.e. chmod 700 or 755)
-3) Copy log2sqs.service to /etc/systemd/system/
+4) Copy log2sqs.service to /etc/systemd/system/
-4) Update the User and Group in log2sqs.service if you do not wish to run as root
+5) Update the User and Group in log2sqs.service if you do not wish to run as root
-5) Update the configuration file (log2sqs.conf)
+6) Update the configuration file (log2sqs.conf)
-6) Run 'systemctl daemon-reload'
+7) Run 'systemctl daemon-reload'
-7) Run 'systemctl start log2sqs' to start the application
+8) Run 'systemctl start log2sqs' to start the application
+9) Configure logrotated to locate the log file specified in log2sqs.conf

 ### Apache2 Configuration